-Pleading guilty to manslaughter but not guilty to murder his defence, it appears, lies on the argument that his attack on his wife was a spontaneous act of violence in that moment and not an act that had been planned beforehand.
-In other words it was not a pre-meditated act and Mr Gallear did not intend to kill his wife.
+Pleading guilty to manslaughter but not guilty to murder his defense, it appears, lies on the argument that his attack on his wife was a spontaneous act of violence at that moment and not an act that had been planned beforehand.
+In other words, it was not a pre-meditated act and Mr. Gallear did not intend to kill his wife.

 “The next thing you know I’m lunging at her, I grabbed her by the throat and the drawer was open.
 I grabbed the knife, pushed her back towards the sink and just stabbed her two, three times.”

 Mandy and Stuart Gallear were married for 18 years with two teenage daughters.
 What happened to this couple which led to a brutal attack resulting in the death of a wife and mother and a murder charge against a husband and father?